william-lawrence/math-and-ruby/helpers/fibonacci.md

 end
 ```

-This method will give the sam results.
+This method will yield the same results.
 We start with our base case, and then generate a hash where the key is the index of the term in the sequence, and the key is the value of the term.
-By using this hash, we can store the terms of the sequence that are needed to generate the term that we want.
+By using a hash, we can store the terms of the sequence that are needed to generate the term that we want.
 This gives us a method that operates in `O(n)` time, which is a big improvement.
-If we want, we could even memoize the results so that we could find terms that we have already calculated.
+If we want, we could even memoize the results so that we could find terms that were already calculated.

 ## Method 3: Binet's Formula

-There is actually a way to directly calculate the terms in the fibonacci sequence, but there is a problem.
+There is actually a way to directly calculate the terms in the Fibonacci sequence, but there is a problem.
 It can only be used in limited cases (at least on a computer).
 We can use [Binet's Formula](https://mathworld.wolfram.com/BinetsFibonacciNumberFormula.html).
 However, because of the rounding errors that occur when we take square roots, this method breaks down.
 Let's take a look:

 ```ruby
 def binets_formula